 Students can call in to speak to our careers/post-16 transitions advisor (Rachel Mullins) for information and support around the options decision-making process.
-There is a weekly after-school drop-in Thursday 3.15 pm - 4.00 pm (once school is re-opened).

-Any parent wanting a meeting (once school is re-opened) can either email rmullins@wickersley.net or use the 'make an appointment' button on the schools careers web pages: www.wickersley.net/careers-information where there is also a range of useful information and links.
+Any parent wanting a meeting can email rmullins@wickersley.net for careers advice and visit www.wickersley.net/ careers-central/ for a range of useful information and links.